losrobbos/coding-advanced-resources/README.md

 - API routes (integrated backend functions!)
 - Authentication between Frontend & Backend

-For me personally NextJS makes me probably 50% more productive, compared to normal React development.
-I absolutely love it!
+NextJS makes you probably 50% more productive, compared to normal React development.

 It takes away a lot of default work for me, which I usually need to setup & configure painfully on a new project, like routing or providing several authentication methods.